Aricg/puppet-HA-postgres-rabbit-redis/README.md

 Starting Replication
 --------------------
-Once the dust has settled and running puppet no longer changes anything, you need to restart postgres on the desired master node by hand.
-(I don't like puppet restarting databases on config refreshes) This will prompt the master to generate the correct type of log file for streaming replication.
+	*Restart postgres on the desired master.
+(I don't like puppet calling restarting postgres on config changes) This will prompt the master to generate the correct type of log file for streaming replication.
-Second as the postgres user on the defaul_slave you run /var/lib/postgresql/9.2/slave_spawn_from_master.bash $IP_OF_MASTER Which will do what one would expect and spawn a slave from the master.
+	*su to the postgres user on the defaul_slave machine and run /var/lib/postgresql/9.2/slave_spawn_from_master.bash $IP_OF_MASTER

 RabbitMQ
 --------